aws/pgactive/md/bdr-design.md

 #### Using Global Sequences

 To use a global sequence, create a local sequence with `CREATE SEQUENCE ...` like normal.
-Then instead of using `nextval(seqname)` to get values from it, use `bdr.global_seq_nextval(seqname)`.
+Then instead of using `nextval(seqname)` to get values from it, use `bdr.bdr_snowflake_id_nextval(seqname)`.
 The destination column must be `BIGINT` as the result is 64 bits wide.

 ```